trevor-e/Interview-Swift/README.md

 - **Min/Max Heap (Priority Queue):** efficiently store the min/max value of a sequence.
 - **Deque:** a double-ended queue that allows for efficient access and removal on both ends.
 - **Trees:** allows for an n-ary relationship of parent nodes to children nodes.
-    - **Binary Search Tree:**: allows for efficient sorted storage of a sequence.
+    - **Binary Search Tree:** allows for efficient sorted storage of a sequence.
 - **Stack:** FILO access of items.
+    - **Monotonic Stack:** items are either increasing or decreasing.
+Has the best time complexity solution O(N) for range queries in an array.
 - **Queue:** FIFO access of items.
 - **Graphs:** undirected or directed network of nodes.